-Here’s a reminder of how the bungalow looked the last time we saw it, in 2012 (below):
+Here’s how the bungalow looked the last time we saw it, in 2012 (below):

 The house was featured on the cover of Romantic Homes in 2010:

-Brooke said, “Steve and I wanted it to feel like an old beach cottage.”
+Brooke said at the time, “Steve and I wanted it to feel like an old beach cottage.”